GameBoy/gameboy.github.io/consoles/color.md

 * **DC jack rechargeable batteries.** Keeping the classic ports and feel but adding a modern twist.
 Requires caution as the board and batteries generate heat.
 	* [Written Guide](https://imgur.com/a/6VTvh).
 An advanced method of charging specific lithium batteries in a Game Boy Color.
 Caution should be taken.
 Requires shell modification and high level soldering skills and moderate electronics understanding.
 	* [Esotericsean's Alternative NiMH method](https://www.youtube.com/watch?v=glz8QctjjtY).
 Using a different charge controller and standard NiMHs, a safer method is achieved to charge standard NiMH batteries.
 Alkalines should never charged.
+	* [Funnyplaying Rechargable Mod](https://retrogamerepairshop.com/products/funnyplaying-game-boy-color-battery-mod?variant=41495870406828).
+This mod removes components on the GBC board in order to repurpose the DC jack to allow for 5V input to Funnyplaying's custom charge board.
+This board is [[TP4056 based]](https://www.reddit.com/r/Gameboy/comments/ouq5by/psa_do_not_use_tp4056based_chargers_to_liion/).
+[Video Guide](https://www.youtube.com/watch?v=62dikpr2PXQ)

 * **Game Boy Pocket buttons in a Color.** Don't like the A/B imprint on the stock buttons?
 Try Pocket buttons!
 	* [Written guide](http://imgur.com/a/02CZU).
 Minor shell modifications are required.